epiverse-trace/tutorials-middle/learners/setup.md

 ```

 If you do NOT see an error like `there is no package called ‘...’` you are good to go!
 If you do, [contact us](#your-questions)!

-### Updating R packages

-Generally, it is recommended to keep your R version and all packages up to date, because new versions bring improvements and important bugfixes.
-To update the packages that you have installed, click `Update` in the `Packages` tab in the bottom right panel of RStudio, or go to `Tools > Check for Package Updates...`

-You should update **all of the packages** required for the lesson, even if you installed them relatively recently.

-Sometimes, package updates introduce changes that break your old code, which can be very frustrating.
-To avoid this problem, you can use a package called `renv`.
-It locks the package versions you have used for a given [Rstudio project](https://docs.posit.co/ide/user/ide/guide/code/projects.html) and makes it straightforward to reinstall those exact package version in a new environment, for example after updating your R version or on another computer.
-However, the details are outside of the scope of this lesson.

 ## Data sets